khirotaka/SensorDatasetCollection/README.md

 However, Machine learning using sensor data does not have such a famous dataset.

 ## Purpose
-Machine Learning using sensor data will become an important field in the future, However, there is no easy way to access the data sets, nor is there a well-known data set.
+Machine Learning using sensor-data will become an important field in the future, However, there is no easy way to access the data sets, nor is there a well-known data set.

 Purpose of this project is to provide 3 applications.

 - Sensor dataset loader
-- Preprocessing function for sensor data.
+- Preprocessing function for sensor-data.
-- Examples using sensor data
+- Examples using sensor-data